 Wicomico County maintains an active Emergency Management Division.
 The deputy director (DD) of the department manages the daily activities of the division and staff made up of an emergency management planner, emergency management coordinator (Risk Manager) and administrative office assistant I. The DD in conjunction with the department director are responsible for the management and disbursement of Homeland Security grants funding awarded to Wicomico County.

 The division is responsible for updating and maintaining emergency plans to deal with mitigation, preparedness, response, and recovery for natural and man-made disasters along with administration of the county risk management program.
+The division also maintains the Wicomico County Emergency Mobile Command Unitfor all response agencies in the County.

 Members of the division participate with several community and area committees, and organizations on a regular basis to maintain working and cooperative partnerships in the furtherance of emergency preparedness.
 These committees and organizations include: